-1.18.
+- 1.18.
 Please read the documents carefully and make sure you provide all the information we ask for.
-We reserve the right to clarify your responses or ask you for further documentation if we need these to complete the evaluation.
-We may reject your tender if all of the information is not provided by the ITT response deadline.

-1.19.
-Pay attention to the evaluation criteria - these tell you what we are looking for.
-It's helpful if you can use the criteria headings to organise the information in your tender so that the evaluation team can immediately see that you have addressed them.

-1. 20.
-Please keep tenders brief and to the point - don't send lots of additional information.
+We reserve the right to clarify your responses or ask you for further documentation if we need these to complete the evaluation. - 1.19.
+Pay attention to the evaluation criteria these tell you what we are looking for.
+It's helpful if you can use the criteria headings to organise the information in your tender so that the evaluation team can immediately see that you have addressed them. - 1.
+20. Please keep tenders brief and to the point don't send lots of additional information.
+We don't award extra marks for expensive paper or glossy photographs and would prefer instead that you simply used less paper and printed on both sides of the page. - 1.21.

-1.21.
 Make sure you properly explain how you propose to undertake the work.
-If you spot issues that need to be addressed or particular risks - cover these too (and tell us what you plan to do about them).
-This gives us confidence that you have understood our requirement and are capable of delivering it.
+If you spot issues that need to be addressed or particular risks cover these too (and tell us what you plan to do about them).
+This gives us confidence that you have understood our requirement and are capable of delivering it. - 1.22.

-1.22.
 Consider carefully the skills you need to undertake service contracts to ensure you provide a well-balanced team.
-Senior team members can be expensive, so make sure their inclusion (and input) is explained so we can consider whether this offers us value for money.

-1.23.
-Please provide the price breakdown in the format we have requested.

-1.24.
-Don't leave it until the last minute before sending your bid.
-Unforeseen technical problems can result in your tender missing the deadline and being rejected.
+Senior team members can be expensive, so make sure their inclusion (and input) is explained so we can consider whether this offers us value for money. - 1.23.
+Please provide the price breakdown in the format we have requested. - 1.24.
+Don't leave it until the last minute before sending your bid, even if you are using a courier.
+Unforeseen transport problems can result in your tender missing the deadline and being rejected.